EPIImperial/EPIImperial.github.io/index.md

 ## Advice from previous students <a name="student_advice"></a>

-We asked students from the 2019–2020 cohort what advice they would give their past selves before starting the course.
+We asked previous students what advice they would give their past selves before starting the course.
 Their responses are below.

 ### Before starting the course